 Audiobook Pick-of-the-Week: Stranger in a Strange Land (unabridged), by Robert A. Heinlein, narrated by Christopher Hurt

 Writing Prompt: Take a character of yours, and split that character into a character and a foil.

 This episode of Writing Excuses has been brought to you by Audible.

 Visit http://AudiblePodcast.com/excuse for a free trial membership.

 Audible Free Trial Details

 This entry was posted on Sunday, June 10th, 2012 at 5:00 pm and is filed under Characters, Pacing, POV, Project in Depth, Season 7, Setting, Structure, World Building.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.